DennisVargas/LittleRichardSet/readyTeddy.md

 F
 The joint is really jumpin', the cats are going wild.
                              F7
-The music really sends me, I dig that crazy style.<br>
+The music really sends me, I dig that crazy style.
 </pre>
 **CHORUS:**
 <pre>